GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I characterize functional programming as a radical and elegant attack on the whole enterprise of writing programs.
+> ### There are few things more frustrating or time wasting than debugging.
+Wouldn't it be a hell of a lot quicker if we just didn't create the bugs in the first place?
 >
-> ~ *Simon Peyton Jones*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts